Why Network Architecture Determines Your Breach Risk

 Frequently Asked Questions

-A flat network is one where all devices—workstations, servers, printers, IoT devices, and guest systems—share the same network segment with no logical separation.
-This is dangerous because once an attacker compromises any single device (through phishing, an unpatched vulnerability, or physical access), they can immediately reach every other system on the network.
-Ransomware exploits this by spreading laterally to file servers and backups within minutes.
-Flat networks also violate PCI DSS Requirement 1.3, HIPAA Security Rule § 164.312(a)(1), and FTC Safeguards Rule § 314.4(c).
+A flat network is an architecture where all devices—workstations, servers, printers, IoT devices—exist on the same network segment with no logical separation or access controls.
+It's dangerous because once an attacker compromises any single device through phishing or malware, they can immediately access every other system on the network.
+Ransomware can spread from a single infected workstation to file servers, databases, and backup systems within minutes, turning what could be a minor incident into a business-ending catastrophe.

-The FTC Safeguards Rule (fully enforceable since June 2023) requires financial institutions—including tax preparers, auto dealers, and mortgage brokers—to implement several specific network controls: access controls based on least privilege per 16 CFR § 314.4(c); documented network architecture and data flow inventories per § 314.4(e); continuous monitoring of network activity per § 314.4(g); and encryption of customer information in transit over external networks per § 314.4(h).
-Non-compliant organizations face civil penalties and mandatory third-party security audits.
+The FTC Safeguards Rule requires financial institutions (including tax preparers, auto dealers, and financial advisors) to implement: access controls based on least privilege with network-level restrictions (16 CFR § 314.4(c)), documented inventory of systems and data flows (16 CFR § 314.4(e)), continuous monitoring of network activity (16 CFR § 314.4(g)), and encryption of customer information in transit (16 CFR § 314.4(h)).
+Non-compliance results in FTC enforcement actions, civil penalties, and mandatory third-party audits.

 Schedule